General Academic Information

 ||Did Not Pass

 To be in good academic standing, beginning students must have earned a grade point average of two-point-zero (2.0 GPA) by the end of the first semester and must maintain a cumulative grade point average (CGPA) of two-point-zero (2.0 CGPA) after that.
 All students are required to have a major GPA of two-point-zero (2.0) for graduation.
-Students enrolled in a college transfer program (AA, AS) must have a grade of “C” or better in the courses for which they wish to transfer credit.
+Students enrolled in a college transfer program (AA, AS) must have a grade of “C” or better in the courses they wish to transfer credit.

 The policy governing academic progress at Edgecombe Community College is intended to assist the student in completing a chosen program of study within a given period.
 Procedures are designed to identify students experiencing academic difficulties and to ensure enrollment in an interventional plan.
 A student must obtain a minimum cumulative grade point average of two-point-zero (2.0 CGPA) for all curriculum programs leading to graduation.
 Specific programs may require a higher GPA for graduation.